woods college of advancing studies

 CHANGING OR ADDING COURSES

-Course registration may be completed on-line, by mail or in person.
-Registration is a week prior to the beginning of the fall and spring semester.
+Course registration may be completed on-line or in person.
+Exact registration dates for each semester are published on the University Academic Calendar, and also on the Woods College Academic Calendar.
 It is possible to change or add a course before the class has met for the second time.
 The same limitation applies to the student who registers late.
-There is a $5.00 fee for late registration.

 Semester fees and tuition must be fully paid before the first day of class.
 Students whose accounts are delinquent may be barred from classes or examinations and will have diplomas, transcripts and other official documents withheld until the account has been cleared.

 For students in the undergraduate degree program the maximum course load is three per semester.
 One course may also be taken during May-June and one during each Summer Session.

 Both graduate and undergraduate students registering for at least 9 credits or three courses are required to comply with the Massachusetts College Immunization Law.

 The College Immunization Law requires proof of the following immunizations:

 - 1 Tetanus-Diphtheria Booster: Within the past 10 years